 Projects include:

-The Publications WG has not yet started to meet routinely.
-The WG Co-Chairs are Rong Fan and Paul Robbins.
+The Publications WG meets on the third Wednesday of each month at 11:00am-12:00pm EST. The WG Co-Chairs are Rong Fan and Paul Robbins.

 The Senescence Biomarkers Working Group curates a list of senescence-associated biomarkers.
 Topics of discussion include the specificity and sensitivity of individual biomarkers, associated reagents and their compatibility with experimental methods.